2140data/react-btcpay-paybutton/README.md

 The `ReactBtcPayButton` component accepts various props that allow you to customize its behavior and appearance.
 Below are detailed explanations for each of these props:

 - **`currency`**:
-  This specifies the default currency you would like to use for payments.
+  Specifies the default currency you would like to use for payments.
 The default value is `'SATS'`.

 - **`currencyOptions`**:
   An array that defines the set of currencies that you can choose from.
 For example, you can set it to `['BTC', 'USD']` to enable Bitcoin and U.S. Dollar as options.